lex13s/ebay-telegram-bot/README.md

 ## Features

+- **Modular Architecture**: The bot is built with a modular architecture, separating concerns for easier maintenance and development.
+- **Strict Typing**: The project uses TypeScript and defines strict types for external API interactions, ensuring code quality and preventing common errors.
 - **Paid Usage Model**: Each search query costs a small fee, deducted from the user's balance.
 - **User Balances**: Each user has a persistent balance stored in a SQLite database.
 - **Trial Balance**: New users receive a small starting balance to test the bot.